 How Does CoolSculpting Work?

-The way CoolSculpting works is in its name.
-The procedure gets rid of fat cells by freezing them and you can target more or less any part of your body.
-During the procedure, a certified technician places an applicator on your skin and uses cold temperatures to get rid of fat cells while not harming any other cells in your body which makes this procedure 100% safe.
+The way CoolSculpting works can be found in its name.
+The procedure gets rid of fat cells by chilling them and one can target more or less any part of their body.
+During the procedure, a certified technician places a device on the skin and uses cold temperatures to get rid of fat cells while not harming any other cells in their body which makes this procedure 100% safe.

 At first, patients can feel very cold temperatures around the targeted area, but the area usually goes numb in a few minutes.
-No anesthesia is required for CoolSculpting, so you can go back to your daily schedule as soon as the procedure is over and your body will get rid of the fat cells naturally in the following months.
+No anesthesia is required for CoolSculpting, so one can go back to their daily schedule as soon as the procedure is over and their body will get rid of the fat cells naturally in the months that follow.
 Note that it might take up to half a year for full results.

 Weight Loss with CoolSculpting Is Lasting

-CoolSculpting was developed for patients who are near their ideal weight but have problems getting rid of the last few remaining areas with body fat.
-You can boost your weight loss efforts when combining CoolSculpting with a healthy diet and exercise regiment, and reap the benefits of this procedure for months.
+CoolSculpting was developed for patients who are near their real weight but have challenges getting rid of the last few remaining areas with body fat.
+One can boost their weight loss efforts when combining CoolSculpting with a healthy diet and exercise regiment, and reap the benefits of this procedure for months.

-First of all, CoolSculpting is a cosmetic procedure, so your insurance probably won’t cover it.
-Luckily, you will only have to pay about $2,000 – $4,000 depending on the clinic, the experience of the doctor, and the size of the areas you want to treat, according to the official CoolSculpting web presentation.
+First of all, CoolSculpting is a cosmetic procedure, so the insurance probably won’t cover it.
+Luckily, the suggested price is only about $2,000 – $4,000 depending on the clinic, the experience of the doctor, and the size of the areas one wants to treat, according to the official CoolSculpting web presentation.
 It may seem as if it’s a lot of money to some, but when factoring in all the time that would have gone to dieting and working out, CoolScultping could be a bargain.

-The best way to get a precise estimate or a procedure is to schedule a consult with a clinic that performs the procedure.
-During your appointment, you will talk about goals and expectations with a clinician who will then give you a quote.
+The finest way to get a precise estimate or a procedure is to schedule a consultation with a clinic that performs the procedure.
+During the consultation, talk about goals and expectations with a clinician who will then provide a quote.

-Before you book an appointment, we recommend that you research online and compare at least three or four options to find the best price and location for your CoolSculpting procedure.
-You can also check out the pros and cons and find out whether this is the right treatment for you.
+Before booking a session, we recommend research online and comparisons of at least three or four options to find the most affordable price and location for the CoolSculpting procedure.
+One can also check out the pros and cons and find out whether this is the right treatment.